Shaz140/to_do_list/README.md

 hi my name is shakhzoda
-my favorite color is purple
+my favorite color is purple and pink